4 examples of scam emails that target businesses

 While products like SPAM filters remain crucial in the fight against email attacks.
-User training remains the prime way to protect your business from these tactics.
+You can protect your business with user training – a prime way to protect detect these tactics.
 Employees are often the weak link when it comes to security, so you should invest in security training.
 This will help them understand the risks and how to avoid them.

 What is Sway? | 7 benefits of Sway for businesses